Page Originated 8/1997

 As far as I can tell, I pioneered the placement of speakers in the boiler, with the first one installed in 2001.
 If anyone knows of an earlier example of the speaker in the boiler please let me know.

 Of the O scale and medium size S scale locos into which I have installed DCC sound I haven't encountered a boiler into which a speaker won't fit.
-No doubt there are models out there whose design/fabrication/drive design will prevent placing a speaker in the boiler.
+The design/fabrication/drive of some steam locol will prevent placing a speaker in the boiler, e.g,. model has full smokebox detail or no access to areas of the boiler interior.

 Scales